KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/advanced/nolimits.rst

     </div>

 .. caution::
-     Note that *on some occasions* denoising maps like Albedo or Normal mightn't be a good idea as it might blur out some sharp details.
+    It may not be a good idea to denoise maps like Normal because might blur out some important details.

+    It's recommended to avoid using it with other maps like Albedo when colors have sharp details and you want to preserve them.
+You can always add two similar maps and stick with the one that looks the best.

 .. raw:: html